aws/s2n-tls/tests/regression/README.md

 ### test_session_resumption

-Performs an RSA handshake, setting a session ticket in the client.
-Then, measures the resumption utilizing the session ticket in a second RSA handshake and asserts that the client has resumed the session.
+Performs an RSA handshake with server authentication.
+Then, performs a resumption handshake using the session ticket obtained from the previous handshake.